jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 The following example is a DNS zone file (see {{!RFC1035}}) that informs CAs that certificates are not to be issued except by the holder of the domain name 'ca.example.net' or an authorized agent thereof.
-This policy applies to all subordinate domains under example.com.
+This policy applies to all subordinate domain names under example.com.

 ~~~~~~~~~~
 $ORIGIN example.com